-Shares inch higher as stimulus hopes spur rebound
+Global shares inch higher as stimulus hopes spur rebound

 Financial markets went into a tailspin last week after the Treasury yield curve briefly inverted when short-term yields traded above those of long-term paper - the inversion has presaged previous recessions and is widely watched by markets as a harbinger of a downturn.

-Spot gold prices rose 0.4%o t $1,501 after tumbling 1.2% on Monday, their biggest daily drop in about a month.
+Spot gold prices rose 0.4% to $1,501 after tumbling 1.2% on Monday, their biggest daily drop in about a month.

 The Japanese yen, a popular currency for investors looking for safety, rose 0.2% to 106.41 yen per dollar but was well below the highs of 105.05 touched last week.